arcusmaximus/TrRebootModTools/ROTTRMaterialParams.md

 This list will keep getting updated from time to time.

-## Please note that this is for a pretty "advanced" level of modding.
-In most of the cases, you won't need to know any of this info.
+## Please note that this documentation should only be relevant for an "advanced" level of modding.
+In most of the cases, you won't need to know all this info.

 ### Material parameters with a question mark (?) simply indicates that the functionality of the parameter hasn't been found (either yet, or ever).